 - The Rainbow Bridge concept, for those unfamiliar with it

 What happens if you don’t make provision for your closest friend?
 You know, don’t you?

 They are at risk of being sent (in the USA) to Animal Control and certain death – or as we found when we picked up our little Bandit, they are abandoned.
-Family who have assured you they will look after your pet suddenly find they can’t; they are allergic, family break ups, any number of disasters get in the way.
-Your pet is immediately exposed to an harsher and more brutal world – one without your protection.
+The family who have assured you they will look after your pet suddenly find they can’t; they are allergic, family breakups, any number of disasters get in the way.
+Your pet is immediately exposed to a harsher and more brutal world – one without your protection.